Early registration for TAMBA members opened on 7/21/2017 and all shuttle spots sold out in the first day!

 The ride is scheduled for September 2, 2017.
 This is the 7th Annual TAMBA Rose to Toads Ride.
-Mark your calendars, start your training and make sure your TAMBA membership is up-to-date to get first dips on reg and shuttles spots..
+Mark your calendars, start your training, and make sure your TAMBA membership is up-to-date to get first dibs on registration and shuttle spots.